tsvb/moonandsun/README.md

 pytest
 ```

+## Chart Management

+After generating a chart you can save it from the results page.
+Saved charts are
+listed on a dedicated page where each entry shows the chart name and birth date.
+You can download or delete individual charts.
+The stored metadata includes the
+birth details, coordinates and chosen house system so charts remain identifiable.
+Saved image filenames incorporate the chart name and birth timestamp instead of
+generic numbers.

 ## Packaging

 You can create standalone executables for Windows, macOS and Linux using [PyInstaller](https://www.pyinstaller.org/).
 The repository includes a `natal_chart.spec` file that bundles the templates and license.